How Clubhouses Can Help

-29. The Clubhouse conducts an objective evaluation of its effectiveness on a regular basis.
+29. The Clubhouse conducts an objective evaluation of its effectiveness, including Clubhouse International Accreditation.

 30. The Clubhouse director, members, staff and other appropriate persons participate in a comprehensive two or three week training program in the Clubhouse Model at a certified training base.